 Effective foot stabilization is one of the factors that make it one of the best insoles for hiking.
 The relatively firm arch support helps firm up the steps and cradles the heel appropriately.
 As a result, the stress is much lesser on your ankles and toes.
 That is not all, dual-layer cushioning with EVA foam is an additional advantage.
 It makes sure that the hike is comfortable and you enjoy every moment of your time.

 The top layer of this fabric insole is anti-microbial.
 This means that it helps in reducing the friction and cuts down heat produced.
 This brings down the relative sweating of the feet to a large extent and actually makes hiking a comfortable experience for you.
 The almost zero sweating also ensures that you do not develop any sweat related skin rash or infection.
 That is often a major concern for many who spend extended hours wearing closed shoes.
-Click here to see the best price.
+Check Price.

 5. Superfeet GREEN Insoles – High-Density Foam Layer